pbassham/furlough-page/Furlough Packet:Video.md

 - #### Events

- Christmas seems to be the most effective holiday to promote, and we have been blessed to have people that have the heart and ability to make it very effective.
+ **Christmas** seems to be the most effective holiday to promote, and we have been blessed to have people that have the heart and ability to make it very effective.
 Without missionary money, each year the church has been able to gather money on their own to buy small prizes and presents, promote through various ways, write and put on plays, and see literally hundreds come to hear the Gospel.
 It is a beautiful time to see the church body working together.

+ **Kids Day** is a Thai holiday that is soon after the New Year and we are able to see many that come to Christmas, return for Kid's Day activities.

+ **Many more...** like Thanksgiving, activites in our home, Mother's Day, Father's Day, Valentines, movie nights, conferences, etc. are all good opportunities where we have seen the church come together to invite friends.

+- #### Music Classes
+ Several guys in the church are professionally trained musicians and beyond regular music practice, give lessons to those in the church and community that want to learn.

 ### 4\.
-Producing Materials
+Materials

 In a country of 0.7% Christian, and no Christian heritage, there is a dearth of materials.
 Most things that American churches take for granted do not exist in Thai.
 I would not be surprised if there were less than 1000 total Christian books, of any kind, in Thai.